November 10, 2017

 - How difficult it is to mount and connect the cameras

 The number of cameras is really the driving factor for items 2 and 3.
-A physical security expert that I know well told me that his default metric with existing systems is $2500/camera for everything (camera, hardware to support video storage and processing, and mounting) over the lifetime of the camera.
+A physical security expert that I know told me that his default metric with existing systems is $2500/camera for everything (camera, hardware to support video storage and processing, VMS or software, and mounting) over the lifetime of the camera.
 So just 10 cameras is $25,000 and 100 cameras is $250,000.
 Now that seems quite expensive, until you realize what goes into a traditional system (as discussed in a previous blog post).
 Let's break down those costs.

 The Typical Cost of Security Cameras for Business